Nordgaren/DS2S-META/README.md

 **[Lord Radai](https://github.com/LordRadai)** Author of the CE table used for this tool and good mentor

 # Change Log
+### Beta 0.0.0.2

+* Added Online notification and text colors.

+* Implimented Stored Positions start.
+These positions will end up changing later, most likely, so they will break eventually.

 ### Beta 0.0.0.1
 * Initial beta release.
 Player, Stats and Item tab